brisberg/house-of-danger/wiki/Design.md

 ### Goal Widget

-Specialied clue widget.
+Specialized clue widget.
 Displays the goal for the current challenge.

 ### Score Variables